codefaux/persistence/README.md

 I don't use Discord or other information sources which are ephemeral in nature, so my source is the Wiki, the API, and example/well-documented mods.
 My personal, deepest thanks to those willing to store their knowledge someplace it is public, persistent, and does not require live interaction to disseminate.
 I acknowledge the efforts of live support members on Discord, but their efforts help a few people, until the chat history isn't visible and they're offline.
 Finding written knowledge on this has been DIFFICULT.

+My Github repo can be found here: https://github.com/codefaux/persistence Feel free to open issues for bugs, requests, or suggestions.

 This mod allows you to save money into a stash for future uses including wand crafting and spell purchase.
 You will save automatically on death (amount configurable, 10%~100%, default 25%) or you can manually access the stash mid-run at the Lobby area.